jellyfin-archive/emby2jellyfin/README.rst

 If you find this project useful, please consider a donation to the following Monero address:
 ``47q3TVnd79QcMLqFE2HJC5HTWDadUXtMDVavERPfeT3xFiBeqQQX6knBNALTz4aciC6pSbnLoMCHXXsQDCPV1BT7TqoqZxW``

 Haven't heard of Monero?
-Then do me the favor of checking out: https://www.getmonero.org/
+Then do me the favor by checking out: https://www.getmonero.org/

 Available Scripts
 -----------